 Figure 9 shows the results on irregular-shaped GEMM using all the CPU cores for parallelization on Phytium 2000+.
 Due to the space constraint, we show the results under the NT mode, but we observe similar performance trends in other modes.
-Like prior work [42], we set K to a sufficiently large number (5000 in our evaluation) to drive the last run data out of the last level data cache to avoid the artificially good performance due to a hot data cache across multiple runs.
+Like prior work [35], we set K to a sufficiently large number (5000 in our evaluation) to drive the last run data out of the last level data cache to avoid the artificially good performance due to a hot data cache across multiple runs.
 Note that we omit the results of LIBXSMM and BLASFEO in this experiment as they are tuned for small GEMMs and give a poor performance on irregular-shaped GEMMs.

-LIBSHALOM significantly outperforms the alternative approaches across our evaluation platforms, yielding on average 1.8× performance improvement over the second-best performing method, BLIS.
+LIBSHALOM significantly outperforms the alternative approaches across our evaluation platforms, yielding on average $1.8 \times$ performance improvement over the second-best performing method, BLIS.
 The performance benefit of LIBSHALOM tends to be more significant for smaller matrix sizes (i.e., when M or N are smaller).
 For example, in Figure 9, for GEMMs with M = 32, LIBSHALOM gives 2.6x higher GFLOPS over BLIS.
 This is largely due to the more efficient packing strategy adopted by LIBSHALOM when processing small matrices.
 LIBSHALOM also demonstrates better performance over OpenBLAS and ARMPL because its parallelization strategy can minimize the overhead of processing edge cases.
 Although ARMPL is an official BLAS library developed by ARM for parallel GEMMs, it delivers lower performance compared to LIBSHALOM.
 Once again, LIBSHALOM's advantage is greater when M and N are small, suggesting that LIBSHALOM is highly effective in handling irregular-shaped matrices.

-Figure 10 reports irregular-shaped GEMM performance on KP920 and ThunderX2 under NN and NT mode.
-Compared with the bestperforming baseline, LIBSHALOM improves the performance by $1.6\times$ and $1.3\times$ respectively, on average on KP920 and ThunderX2.
-We also observe that LibShalom gives higher performance for irregularshaped GEMM running on the NT mode than that of the NN mode.
-This is because, unlike in the NT mode, the elements of B cannot be continuously accessed along K dimension under NN mode.
-Overall, LIBSHALOM is generally applicable and can deliver portable performance across representative ARMv8 processors.
+Figure 10 shows how the LIBSHALOM irregular-shaped GEMM performs on KP920 and ThunderX2.
+Compared with the best-performing baseline, BLIS, LIBSHALOM improves the performance by 1.8× and 1.4× respectively, on average on KP920 and ThunderX2.
+The results confirm that LIBSHALOM is generally applicable and can deliver portable performance across representative ARMv8 processors.